edmodlabs/techsummer-site-master/src/index.md

 TechStart, powered by Facebook, is a nationwide initiative striving to modernize education through technology.
 Our newest offerings focus on empowering students to explore the limitless potential of virtual reality using Vizor and 360 media.

 ## Site Content
-* [Projects](/docs) - Start creating virtual reality content with step by step projects.
+* [Projects](/docs) - Start creating virtual reality content with step-by-step projects.
 * [Community](/community) - Check out links to helpful resources from around the web.
 * [FAQS](/faq) - Check frequently asked questions.
 * [Support](https://support.oculus.com/) - Contact Oculus Support.